-In North America and Europe, the majority of online shoppers still prefer to purchase from standalone e-stores (e.g., Nike.com).
-But in China, 90% of online transactions take place on marketplaces such as Tmall and JingDong.
+In North America and Europe, standalone e-stores (e.g., Nike.com) still make up a significant portion of e-commerce sales.
+But in China, nearly 90% of online transactions take place on marketplaces such as Tmall and JingDong.
 We understand how these platforms operate and how consumers interact on them, enabling our clients to out-perform the tens of thousands of brands they compete with.

 Starbucks China grew from 250 stores in 2009 to around 2,500 in 2016, and plans to have 5,000 stores by 2021.
 Buick sold nearly 1.2 million cars in China in 2016, representing 75% of its global sales Around 50% of China’s cosmetic sales come from international brands.